Ryael/memoria/README.md

 ### Colours

 No pre-set colour palettes were used in the designing of this website.
-My goal was to create a monochromatic look, focusing mostly using shades of black, white, and grey.
 My vision was to have the site feel simple, clean, but also fancy and packing a bit of a flavourful punch.
 I wanted to focus on primarily three colours: blue, white, and purple.
 Shades of blue are used to establish structures and give form to the most important structures in the background, the game itself, and the game background.
 White is mainly used as the font and the buttons.
-Purple is used as an accent to the blue, often being being used the link and highlight colour.
+Purple is used as an accent to the blue, often being used as the link and highlight colour.
 [Color-Name](https://www.color-name.com/) was used to find slightly lighter and darker shade variations of the colours used for this project.
 The text content is primarily dark-blue on a white background with darker titles.
 Buttons and their text elements are either entirely white that transition to purple or vice versa.

 ### Fonts

 The fonts I chose for this project are Jost and Fredoka.
 Fredoka is the font for the general content, whereas Jost is used for title content.
 Prior to Jost, I had chosen and used Josefin Sans as my title font of choice.
 I saw it used [as a title here](https://elementor.com/blog/font-pairing/) and decided it was that geometric and retro look I wanted to introduce the user to the website.
 However, it unfortunately had uneven padding on its top and bottom, which is simply just how the font was designed.
 This made it very difficult to creative even padding areas.
-As such, I ended up looking for a similar font and fortunately Jost is visually very similar, and in fact, the shape of the capital "M" is even better than what Josefin Sans had to offer.
+As such, I ended up looking for a similar font and fortunately Jost is visually very similar, and in fact, the shape of the capital "M" is even more visually appealing than what Josefin Sans had to offer.

 Fredoka was chosen because of it's round edges and overall bold and daring appearance.
-It epitomises "fun" and I figured this was perfect for text content a for browser game website.
-They complement each other well although I hadn't found any pairings that used these too before.
-I think this is a pretty specific case that works which otherwise wouldn't work if the design philsophy was more minimalistic.
+It epitomises "fun" and I figured this was perfect for text content on a browser game website.
+They complement each other well although I hadn't found any pairings that used these two before.
+I think this is a fairly specific case that works which otherwise wouldn't work if the design philosophy was more minimalistic.

 Font-weights of 300, 400, and 600 were chosen for Jost and font-weights of 400 and 500.
 400 was used as the default for both.
 600 was used for a bit more weight and clarity, primarily in titles and especially the "Memoria" page title.